M7Tro/educationalProjects/chatApp/README.md

 You can also add an unmounting cleanup function for clearing the selectedConversation state once the components are not displayed.

 The unmounting function is a funciton that is returned by the useEffect hook: return ()=>{...}

+Next step is to make sure we can send messages.

+We create a custom hook for sending messages useSendMessage

+Essentially, we retrieve the selected conversation, and use its info to send a message.
+The receiver id is in request parameters, sender id is inside the cookie file and is enabled by backend middleware and the message itself is in request body.

+We will also use the useSelectedConversation for the messages state.

+useSendMessage returns a sendMessage function that sends the message.

+Remember that when you send messages, the conversations get updated.